Menu

 • Mix-Ins and Toppings: Customize your deviled eggs by mixing in finely chopped bell pepper, red onion, jalapeño, olives, roasted red peppers, or sundried tomatoes.
 For toppings, consider a flake of smoked salmon, a crunchy potato chip, a dash of hot sauce, snipped fresh herbs, or sweet and tangy pickled beets (drained and patted dry).

-• To store your deviled eggs, put them in an airtight container in the refrigerator for up to 24 hours.
+• To store your leftover deviled eggs, put them in an airtight container and keep them in the refrigerator for up to 24 hours.

 Can I Freeze Deviled Eggs?